Battle of Hill 282

 The attack was over in two minutes and left the hilltop a sea of orange flame.
 Survivors plunged 50 ft down the slope to escape the burning napalm.
 Maj.
 Kenneth Muir, second in command of the Argylls, who had led an ammunition resupply and litter-bearing party to the crest before noon, watching the flames on the crest die down, noticed that a few wounded men still held a small area on top.
 Acting quickly, he assembled about thirty men and led them back up the hill before approaching North Koreans reached the top.
 There, two bursts of automatic fire mortally wounded him as he and Maj.
 A. I. Gordon-Ingram, B Company commander, fired a 2-inch mortar.
-According to his Victoria Cross citation, Muir's last words as he was carried from the hilltop were "The Gooks will never drive the Argylls off this hill".
+According to his Victoria Cross citation, Muir's last words as he was carried from the hilltop were "Neither the Gooks nor the US Air Force will drive the Argylls off this hill".

 Gordon-Ingram counted only ten men with him able to fight, and some of them were wounded.
 His three Bren guns were nearly out of ammunition.
 At 15:00 the survivors were down at the foot of the hill.

 The next day a count showed 2 officers and 11 men killed, 4 officers and 70 men wounded, and 2 men missing for a total of 89 casualties; of this number, the mistaken air attack caused approximately 60.